htcexplorer2412/Pong-Game/README.md

 # Pong-Game
-Simple Pong Game in Unity

-Probably First finished game of mine
+Basic Unity game to gain an understanding of fundamental aspects of Unity i.e Scene, script, physics etc